 2. Covered Call Income Is a Sure Thing

-One of the biggest advantages to covered calls is the certainty with which the income goes straight into your brokerage account when the call option is sold.
+One of the biggest advantages to covered calls is the certainty with which the income is received.
+Again, that income goes straight into your brokerage account when the call option is sold.

 On the other hand, capital gains are an unknown since we don’t know what a stock’s price will do.